microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Using-GitHub-Copilot-with-CSharp/README.md

 ![Use slash command to generate tests for the selected piece of code](./012SlashCmdTests.gif)

+At this point, GitHub Copilot will suggest a new class.
+You need to first press [Create] to create the new file.

 A new class `ProgramTests.cs` was created and added to the project.
 This tests are using XUnit, however, you can ask to generate tests using another Unit Test library with a command like this one `/tests use MSTests for unit testing`.

+***Important:** We are not going to use the test file in this project.
+You must delete the generated test file to continue.*

 Finally, let's use the `/doc` to generate automatic documentation to the code.
 Select lines 39-42, press `CTRL + I` to open the inline chat, and type `/doc` (or select the command) to generate the documentation for this record.